Financial Aid Guidance for 2024-2025

 My financial circumstances have changed and my 2022 finances do not reflect my current situtation.
 What can I do?

-We have a process for students and families to request an appeal for special circumstance when your financial circumstances have changed, and the aid year (2022) no longer reflects your current financial situation.
+We have a process for students and families to request an appeal for special circumstances when your financial circumstances have changed, and the aid year (2022) no longer reflects your current financial situation.
 Please complete both the FAFSA and CSS Profile using financial information from 2022.